yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 ###Reflections to the seminar discussion questions.

+Question of Seminar 0 has explaned large scale requirements engineering.To some extent, market-driven requirements engineering is often equated to large scale requirements engineering.
+According to [1],there exists the market-driven approach to requirements engineering (market-driven requirements engineering or MDRE).
+This is the case applicable to software organizations that develop software to a market, which can be a combination of a number of known customers or, on another extreme, a mass market where customers cannot be clearly pinpointed.
 • Large Scale RE
 – What is large scale requirements engineering?
 – What is market-driven requirements engineering?